-Raise a bowl to Good Health
+Raise a Bowl to

-Introducing our Winter Immunity bowl, a bowl that has your back.
+Introducing our Winter Immunity bowl, a bowl that has your back

 At True Food Kitchen, we’re all about immunity-packed dishes that taste like nothing you’ve tried before– with functional ingredients that work wonders to winter-proof your body and mind, and contribute something positive to the way you live your life.
 Enter the Winter Immunity bowl – featuring nutrient-dense selections that focus specifically on boosting immunity, helping protect you from those maladies most likely to occur in the winter months – from colds to infections.
 Our Winter Immunity bowl is brimming with defense-building benefits of lion’s mane mushroom, farro, kuzu and hemp seed all in a delicious broth that warms you up while it makes you whole.
 We like to think that it’s just what the doctor ordered, if the doctor were a chef.

-Eat Good Things That Do Good Things
+Eat Good Things that Do Good Things

 Our winter menu is here to have you saying yes to more of what you love—and feeling great about it.
 After all, food is not about what you avoid, it’s about what you embrace.
 True Food Brand Chef, Robert McCormick provides tips to help you double-down on good health this winter season by introducing even more immunity-boosting deliciousness into your “New You” routine, one ingredient at a time.